joebordes/roadrunner-docs/http/https.md

 ### Let's Encrypt

 RR starting from the `v2.5.0` can automatically obtain TLS certificates for your domain.
-The folder with your certs might be moved between servers, RR will check the `certs_dir` and obtain a new certificate if the old one is above to expire.
+The folder with your certs might be moved between servers, RR will check the `certs_dir` and obtain a new certificate if the old one is about to expire.
 RR will track your certificate's expiration date and refresh it automatically.

 ### Configuration